 STEP 2: 60 minute assessment session

-I undertake a comprehensive assessment prior to any therapeutic work.
-This saves you time and expense in the long run by creating a clear picture of your presenting difficulties, how they work, the kind of therapeutic tasks you could undertake to addres your needs, and what outcomes might be achieved.
-My assessment form helps us gather information that will highlight your needs, lifestyle, habits, existing support, history and general circumstances and allows us to establish a focus for the work you want to do.
-A detailed assessment can be done in one session or span multiple sessions, depending on your needs, your particular circumstances, and other factors.
+I have almost 20 years experience in assessing patient needs and I undertake a comprehensive assessment prior to any therapeutic or personal development work.
+A formal assessment saves you time and expense in the long run by creating a clear picture of your presenting difficulties, how they work, the kind of therapeutic tasks you could undertake to address your needs, and what outcomes might be achieved.
+My assessment forms help us gather information that will highlight your needs, lifestyle, habits, existing support, history and general circumstances and allows us to establish a focus for the work you want to do.
+A detailed assessment can usually be done in one or two sessions, or span multiple sessions, depending on your needs, your particular circumstances, and other factors.

 At the end of the assessment process I provide you with: